 - Prescription medication.
 If the OTC drugs don’t work, your doctor may prescribe something stronger.
 Some prescribed meds block chemicals other than histamine that can trigger allergies.
 Others treat the symptoms caused by certain kinds of weed or grass pollen.

 - Allergy shots.
 If you don’t have any luck with medications, allergy shots may help.
 You’ll go to the allergist every few weeks for the doctor to inject a tiny amount of what’s causing your problem under your skin.
 After a period of months, your body should get used to the trigger and your symptoms should get better.

 - Check the weather.
-Your local weather report should say whether it’s a high or low pollen-count day.
+Your local weather report should give you the day’s pollen count: how much pollen is in the air and which plants are giving it off.
 Pollen counts are higher when it’s warm, dry, and windy and lower when it’s cool, rainy, and wet.
 If you know it’s going to be a high-pollen day, stay inside as much as you can.
 The yard work can wait.